 During the spring semester students participate in a formal internship program at the New York State Assembly in Albany.
-The program includes completion of an academic course, a four-day
+The program includes completion of an academic course, a four-day orientation about the state legislative process and seminar discussions.
+Students work 30 hours per week for a member of the assembly doing legislative research, constituent relations and other administrative tasks.
+Students must be accepted into this program to participate.
 PREREQUISITES: Junior or Senior Status, POL1400